 Wood vs Petroleum Stoves

 Designers of gas stoves are hindered in their attempt to reduce the size and weight of what you carry because most of the size and weight of their package is fuel.
 Littlbug Stoves are designed to reduce or eliminate the need to carry fuel – the choice is yours.
-Littlbug Stoves burn sticks so depending on where you go you may not need to carry fuel.
+Littlbug Stoves burn sticks and twigs, so depending on where you go, you may not need to carry fuel.
 This provides weight, space, and operating cost savings.

 Liquid and butane/propane stoves use refined fuel, fuel containers, windscreens, heat exchangers, and spare parts.
 Some or all of these elements make up the total package that ends up on your back.
 Each piece adds to the weight that you have to carry and uses up space in your pack.
 The largest and heaviest part of this package is fuel.
 The amount of fuel you decide to carry depends upon your own particulars.
-For this comparison, 2 fuel containers were used.
+For this comparison, two fuel containers were used.
 You can adjust the fuel quantity used in this comparison to match your requirements.
 For this comparison, it is assumed the Littlbug Stoves will be using wood for fuel.

 Liquid fuel stoves range in weight from 372g to 659g (13.1oz to 1lb 7.3oz).
 For this comparison, the lightest stove was used.
 Fuel bottles are available in 11, 22, and 33 fluid ounce sizes.
 The medium size fuel bottle (22 fl oz) was used.

 Butane/propane stoves range in weight from 180g to 754g (6.4oz to 1lb 10.6oz).
 For this comparison, the lightest stove was used.
 One 450g butane/propane fuel container will not last as long as one 22fl oz fuel bottle (approximately 25min/100g of fuel vs. 30min/100g of fuel).
-In this evaluation they are considered to be equivalent.
+In this evaluation, they are considered to be equivalent.

 This is how the stove packages compare.